nsnam/ns-3-dev-git/doc/contributing/source/models.rst

 course of doing so, you fixed a bug in another module, make sure you separate these two sets of changes in two separate submissions.

-When splitting a large submission into seprate submissions, (ideally) these submissions should be prefaced (in the Merge Request description) by a detailed explanation of the overall plan such that code reviewers can review each submission separately but within a
+When splitting a large submission into separate submissions, (ideally) these submissions should be prefaced (in the Merge Request description) by a detailed explanation of the overall plan such that code reviewers can review each submission separately but within a